 When I first moved to Washington I was enamored by the industry and excited for employees who worked for employers who would have drug tested before cannabis was made legal, believing now those employees could smoke and no longer worry about keeping their job.
 When I relayed this excitement to friends here, they were quick to point out that employers are still allowed to drug test for cannabis use and not hire, or fire, an employee for failing.

 I know there aren’t too many employers who still test for cannabis use though some that do employ tons of people.
 I understand that much of the testing has to do with federal involvement, though it would be wonderful if those who live in a legal state did not have to worry about being punished for consuming cannabis.
+As of right now if they wanted to continue consuming cannabis they’d have to look into resources such as How to Pass A Drug Test – Health Street or other articles relating to trying to beat their employers’ test.
 This is definitely a complex issue that deserves more attention at a later time.

 Basically, gaining more freedoms to consume cannabis and grow cannabis would make Washington a legality front-runner.
 Of course, living in a legal state is amazing in its own right.
 Though, if improvements can be made, why not address them and create further positive change?